adriengoldszal/Sub-event-detection-in-twitter-streams/README.md

 # INF554 Team Petit Pois

 INF554 Machine and Deep Learning Data Challenge : Sub-event detection in twitter streams.
+Please see the [report](Petit_Pois_Data_Challenge.pdf) for more details.

 # Installation Instructions